Avogadro/two.avogadro.cc/source/docs/display-types/coloring.md

 ![](../../_static/85a07743-2325-4e4e-b630-4052fb0d5ce7.png)

 After making a selection, click the wrench next to the display type you're choosing to edit \(in this instance the Ball and Stick display\).
-When the dialog box pops up select "Objects", and then click the blue table button in the bottom right hand corner.
-This feature adjusts what was initally considered an object \(Hemoglobin\), and edits the selection so that the display type will only encompass the heme residues.
+When the dialog box pops up, select "Objects", and then click the blue table button in the bottom right hand corner.
+This feature adjusts what was initially considered an object \(Hemoglobin\), and edits the selection so that the display type will only encompass the heme residues.

 ![](../../_static/69708a1d-3112-441d-af97-27e63dc570e0.png)